To say motherhood’s fraught with emotion is an understatement! Of course, motherhood starts out as an emotional experience right from the beginning.

 Experiencing a range of emotions during motherhood’s not only natural but healthy!
 Focus on self-care, mothering and nurturing yourself along with your children.

 Gertrude Lyons is a human emergence coach and adjunct faculty member at Wright Graduate University.
 Her academic career spans from a bachelor’s degree in Finance and Accounting, a master’s in psychology from Antioch University, and a newly completed doctoral degree from WGU.
-Gertrude is wife and mother of two and resides in Chicago, IL where she continues to learn, grow, and develop her skills as a human emergence coach with the Wright team.
+Gertrude is a wife and mother of two and resides in Chicago, IL where she continues to learn, grow, and develop her skills as a human emergence coach with the Wright team.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.